 CS6101: Privacy and Security in Machine Learning

 ➙ Multiple open positions for (senior undergraduate, and graduate students as) interns and research assistants.
 Students need to have strong analytical skills.
-The duration of the research projects is at least 6 months.

 If you are interested, please fill in this form.